For Study at Princeton

 External awards come in all forms and amounts, for single or multiple years of enrollment, and typically include tuition and/or components, with restrictions varying from fellowship to fellowship.
 Funds provided by external fellowships are either directly paid to the student or paid to the University to be administered.

 Per Graduate School policy, Ph.D. students awarded an external fellowship must accept and utilize the award in the first year the external fellowship is available.
 In addition, the stipend amount provided by an external fellowship determines the Ph.D. student’s eligibility for either banking a year of fellowship funding for use in the first year of DCE (for Humanities and Social Sciences) or receiving a prize for an external award (for Natural Sciences and Engineering).

 If a student does acquire an external fellowship, any awards from the University are adjusted accordingly.
 If an external fellowship provided to a regularly enrolled Ph.D. student does not provide for a full stipend or tuition, the balance of the student’s support will come from other sources of Graduate School or departmental funding to ensure that the student’s total financial support meets minimum levels.

 You should complete an External Fellowship form which includes uploading a copy of the award letter for any external fellowships received.
 For any external fellowship questions, please contact GSFinance@Princeton.edu

-Below is a list of a number of external fellowships won by our students:
+Below is a list of a number of external fellowships won by, or of interest to, our students: